-Agents of Borrower's or any other Loan Party's compliance with any covena Agreement or any of the Loan Documents, and shall not entitle the Borrower rs or any other Loan Party to any similar or other amendments in the future. rs and Agents continue to reserve all rights and remedies available to Lenders and ent shall be held by any court of competent jurisdiction to be invalid, illegal or the remaining provisions or obligations, or of such provision or obligation in any [Remainder of page intentional] ly left blank; signature pages follow.]
-5 IN WITNESS WHEREOF, the Borrowers, the Lenders and the Age first above written. ents have executed this Seventh Amendment to Credit Agreement as of the date ALLIED MOTION TECHNOLOGIES INC., as US Borrower By: Name: Title: ALLIED MOTION TECHNOLOGIES B.V., as EUR Borrower By: Name: Title: JPMORGAN CHASE BANK, N.A., individually and as Administrative Agent By: J.P.
-MORGAN EUROPE LIMITED, as EUR Agent By: Name: Title: [Signature Page to Seventh A Amendment to Credit Agreement]
+- (e) The section headings herein are for convenience only and shall not affect the construction hereof. - (f) Other than as expressly stated herein, this Amendment and the amendments set forth herein do not constitute a waiver by Lenders and Agents of Borrower's or any other Loan Party's compliance with any covenants, or a waiver of any Defaults or Events of Default, under the Credit Agreement or any of the Loan Documents, and shall not entitle the Borrowers or any other Loan Party to any similar or other amendments in the future.
+Without limiting the foregoing, except as specifically set forth herein, Lenders and Agents continue to reserve all rights and remedies available to Lenders and Agent under the Credit Agreement and the Loan Documents, under law (including without limitation Article 9 of the Uniform Commercial Code) and at equity. - (g) In case any provision of or obligation under this Amendment shall be held by any court of competent jurisdiction to be invalid, illegal or unenforceable in any jurisdiction, the validity, legality and enforceability of the remaining provisions or obligations, or of such provision or obligation in any other jurisdiction, shall not in any way be affected or impaired thereby.

+[Remainder of page intentionally left blank; signature pages follow.]

+IN WITNESS WHEREOF, the Borrowers, the Lenders and the Agents have executed this Seventh Amendment to Credit Agreement as of the date first above written.

+ALLIED MOTION TECHNOLOGIES INC., as US Borrower

+By: Name: Title:

+ALLIED MOTION TECHNOLOGIES B.V., as EUR Borrower

+By: Name: Title:

+JPMORGAN CHASE BANK, N.A., individually and as Administrative Agent

+Ву:

+J.P.
+MORGAN EUROPE LIMITED, as EUR Agent

+By: Name: Title:

+[Signature Page to Seventh A mendment to Credit Agreement]